- Cite Score

 INSTRUCTIONS TO AUTHORS

-is published by the Geological Institute of Adam Mickiewicz University (postal address: Editorial Office Geologos, Geological Institute, Adam Mickiewicz University, Maków Polnych 16, 61-606 Poznan, Poland; E-mail firstname.lastname@example.org).
+is published by the Geological Institute of Adam Mickiewicz University (postal address: Editorial Office Geologos, Geological Institute, Adam Mickiewicz University, Krygowskiego 12, 61-680 Poznañ, Poland; E-mail firstname.lastname@example.org).

-Geologos is an international, peer-reviewed journal publishing research results and review articles covering all earth-science disciplines, with a focus on the geology of central and eastern Europe.
-Manuscripts dealing with the geology of these areas will get priority.
+Geologos is an international, peer-reviewed journal publishing research results and review articles covering all earth-science disciplines, with a focus on the geology of central and eastern Europe as well as other areas of poorly known geology.
 Only manuscripts in English are considered for publication.
 All manuscripts should meet international standards regarding the quality of both the scientific content and the presentation (structure, style, good English, high-quality figures, etc.).
 By submitting a manuscript, the authors agree implicitely that (1) the manuscript has not been published in whole or for a considerable part elsewhere; (2) a similar or largely comparable manuscript has or will not be submitted to any other journal as long as the manuscript submitted to Geologos has not been rejected; (3) no plagiarism is involved; (4) no copyrights are infringed; (5) no scientific fraud is committed; (6) no conflict of interest exists.

-New manuscripts may be submitted either as typescripts or (preferably) in electronic form.
-Electronic submission of all material is required for the accepted version of manuscript.
+New manuscripts should be submitted in electronic form to the address www.geologos.com.pl .
 An accompanying letter should stipulate why the manuscript is of interest for the readership of Geologos.

 Receipt of a manuscript will be acknowledged.
 If no acknowledgement is received within one week (except for the summer field season), the Editors should be contacted by e-mail.

-For both electronic and paper versions of a manuscript, the following instructions apply.
-Manuscripts should be delivered as double-spaced text on A4 paper (in the case of paper submission typed on one side) with 2.5 cm margins and 12-point font size (Times New Roman).
+Manuscripts should be delivered as double-spaced text file with 2.5 cm margins and 12-point font size (Times New Roman).
 They should be arranged in the following order: